 –Body: Medium/Full.
 I don’t recommend this to new smokers because of the nicotine content and the overall strength, but experienced smokers should enjoy this smooth cigar again and again….

 CUTTING/ THE PRE-LIGHT DRAW/ LIGHTING: I like to use the deep-V cut on all of my cigars.
-Check out the Educational Section located in the menu bar to learn how to properly cut your cigar.
-Just because you cut a cigar every damn day doesn’t mean you are doing it correctly.

 The pre-light draw on the Laranja is perfect.
 As I put it to my lips, I don’t need to suck on it over and over to get a good draw; the flavors immediately flow into my mouth.
 Subtly, sweetly over my lips.
 It doesn’t need to be rolled between my fingers because there are rarely any hard sections that need to be worked out.
 It feels perfect from the outset.
 I love to feel this cigar in my hand, the way the wrapper rubs along my fingers, the bumps and veins, the rough texture, the oils against my skin.
 Prior to lighting, I draw in the aroma of this cigar as it will have a different scent after I light it.
 I deeply inhale, taking a long, lingering, sensual sniff up the entire length, drawing in the scent as my nose reaches the exposed foot, inhaling the mixture of amazing organic aromas.
 The notes of citrus that originate from the wrapper are heavenly on my tongue.
 MMMmmmmm….take it in….